dcs.pl - logo 30 years

 2. What are the key requirements for risk management?

-• NIS2 / KSC require the implementation of information security management systems, business continuity plans (BCP), disaster recovery plans (DRP), and periodic risk analysis.
+• NIS2 / KSC require robust cybersecurity governance, including the deployment of information security management systems, business continuity and disaster recovery plans, and regular risk assessments.

 3. When to report and how to handle incidents?